Makar Sankranti | Maghe Sankranti

-The process of sun, moving from one zodiac to another is called Sankranti.
-According to astrology, the time that the Sun enters Dhanu (Capricorn) from Makar (Sagittarius) is called Maghe Sankranti / Makar Sankranti.
+The process of the sun, moving from one zodiac to another is called Sankranti.
+According to astrology, the time that the Sun enters Dhanu (Capricorn) from Makar (Sagittarius) is called Maghe Sankranti / Makar Sankranti / Ghya: Chaku Salhu.
 The tenth solar month begins with the Makar Sankranti.
-Suryanarayana (the sun) passing a certain zodiac sign or entering a different zodiac, or a certain amount of time from the time of admission is considered of a special virtue.
-In the morning one should bath and perform donation, charity, etc.
+Suryanarayana (the sun) passing a certain zodiac sign or entering a different zodiac, or a certain amount of time from the time of admission is considered a special virtue.
+In the morning one should bathe and perform donations, charity, etc.

 रवेः संक्रमणं राशौ संक्रान्तिरिति कथ्यते।